Introduction to Gremlin API in Azure Cosmos DB

 Property graph objects

-Vertices - Vertices denote discrete entities, such as a person, a place, or an event.
+Vertices/nodes - Vertices denote discrete entities, such as a person, a place, or an event.

-Edges - Edges denote relationships between vertices.
+Edges/relationships - Edges denote relationships between vertices.
 For example, a person might know another person, be involved in an event, and recently been at a location.

 Properties - Properties express information about the vertices and edges.
 There can be any number of properties in either vertices or edges, and they can be used to describe and filter the objects in a query.
 Example properties include a vertex that has name and age, or an edge, which can have a time stamp and/or a weight.

-Gremlin by example
+Graph database by example

 Let's use a sample graph to understand how queries can be expressed in Gremlin.
 The following figure shows a business application that manages data about users, interests, and devices in the form of a graph.